Let’s face it: Wild turkey legs, wings and to a lesser extent thighs can be unbearably tough, and the tendons are often as tough as bone.

 I am guessing you’ve eaten carnitas made with pork before.
 If you haven’t, it is a Mexican dish where you braise the meat in a nice broth until it gets tender, then brown it on one side only in some lard or vegetable oil.
 The result is both tender and crispy, which is genius.
 There’s a reason it sells out at Chipotle every day…

-Some versions of carnitas are essentially confit — they cook the pork or whatever slowly in lard.
-This is also excellent, but it requires an awful lot of lard.
+Most versions of carnitas are essentially confit — they cook the pork or whatever slowly in lard.
+This is fantastic, but it requires an awful lot of lard.
 I prefer to follow the braising method that Diana Kennedy uses in her excellent cookbook The Cuisines of Mexico.

 You can of course use other meats here, too.
 I’ve use the legs from geese a lot, and it works great.
 Pork is traditional, pheasant is fine, and if you are blessed with a bear with good-tasting fat that would also work.
 And you can do it with venison, but I prefer a similar technique called barbacoa for here.